paritytech/polkadot/roadmap/implementers-guide/src/node/availability/availability-distribution.md

 We re-attempt to send anything live to a peer upon any view update from that peer.

-On our view change, for all live candidates, we will check if we have the PoV by issuing a `QueryPoV` message and waiting for the response.
+On our view change, for all live candidates, we will check if we have the PoV by issuing a `QueryAvailabileData` message and waiting for the response.
 If the query returns `Some`, we will perform the erasure-coding and distribute all messages to peers that will accept them.

 If we are operating as a validator, we note our index `i` in the validator set and keep the `i`th availability chunk for any live candidate, as we receive it.
 We keep the chunk and its merkle proof in the [Availability Store](../utility/availability-store.md) by sending a `StoreChunk` command.
 This includes chunks and proofs generated as the result of a successful `QueryPoV`.